MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/extending-enumerations.md

 ---
 description: "Learn more about: Extending Enumerations"
-title: "Extending Enumerations | Microsoft Docs" ms.custom: ""
+title: "Extending Enumerations"

 ms.date: "06/08/2017"
-ms.prod: "biztalk-server"
+ms.prod: biztalk-server
-ms.reviewer: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
+ms.topic: article
 helpviewer_keywords:
   - "enumeration values"
   - "2.X schemas, enumeration values"
 ms.assetid: 043def35-b644-4502-a2e2-cc1a5fc0328a
 caps.latest.revision: 6
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"

 ---
 # Extending Enumerations
 You can add values to the enumerations that establish accepted values for many fields, segments, and data types in HL7 message body, acknowledgment, and message body schemas.
 This involves changing the set of values in a specific table in the common table values schema file for the HL7 version in which you are working (the **Tablevalues_\<**<em>version</em>**\>.xsd** schema file).